liprin1129/DataAnalyst/HomeWork/3. Data Wrangling/writeup.md

 	- The Crofts
 	- Moorfields
 	- Rutland Park
+	- West Bar
+	- Commonside
+	- Crescent
+	- The Dale
+	- Upperthorpe Glen
+	- Waterthorpe Greenway
+	- Hartshead
+	- Haymarket
+	- Busk Knoll
+	- Meadowhead
+	- The Moor
+	- Moorfields
+	- Berkeley Precinct
+	- Upperthorpe
+	- Moor Valley
+	- Wicker
+	- Rutland Park
+	- Smithfield

-It problematic\_street\_name.py, I added two lists along side the given expected road name list.
-Road types which are used in Sheffield were added to the first list.
-Second list have unique road names of the place.
+It problematic\_street\_name.py, I added the two lists (**unique** and **additional**) which refer unique road names and additional road types respectively, along side with the given expected road name list.
+I also made a list of names (removed) which are not in Sheffield or building names.
+Finally, I filled the **mapping** list to convert wrong street types and names to correct ones.

 #### 2.2.
 Problems in postal code